uthcode/learntosolveit/source/index.rst

 Learn To Solve It
 =================

-This is a companinon website to learn C programming using K&R book.
+This is a companion website to learn C programming using K&R book.
 It uses modern tools, and is designed to be used along with the book.

 I recommend https://exercism.org as the platform to learn Programming and